renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Learn-Programming-In-Ceylon-Part-1.md

 After you're done, compare your solution with [this one](https://gist.github.com/renatoathaydes/54e50f29abad7fda2a27) and see what you could have done differently!

+## Blocks and scope

+Values are always scoped inside blocks in Ceylon.
+A block is usually enclosed in curly braces.
+Examples of things that have blocks are functions, `if` and `else` branches, and others things like classes, that we will meet later.

+Blocks can be *nested*, meaning that you can declare blocks within blocks.
+A nested block has access to any values declared in the enclosing block(s), but values declared in a block cannot be "seen", or accessed, outside of that block.

+For example:

+{% highlight ceylon %}
+value top = "hi";

+if (top == "hi") {
+    // inIf is not visible outside this if branch value inIf = true;

+    // can see top from here
+    value topCopy = top;
+} else {
+    // cannot see inIf from here
+    value inElse = true;

+    // can see top from here as well value topCopy2 = top;
+}

+// name is only visible within the function block function topLevel(String name) {
+    // char can only be seen within nameChain's block function nameChain(Character char) {
+        // name can be seen in nested block return name.characters.chain { char };
+    }
+    return name.map(nameChain);
+}

+// cannot see anything declared inside the blocks above value a = top; // OK value b = topLevel; // OK (reference to the function)

+value c = inIf; // ERROR
+value d = inElse; // ERROR
+value e = name; // ERROR
+value f = nameChain; // ERROR
+{% endhighlight %}

+Scoping values makes it much easier to reason about code as you don't need to keep track of all values ever declared anywhere to make sense of the code.
+Usually you can focus only on the block you're looking at and at the enclosing blocks (that's one of the reason nested blocks are best kept at a minimum).

+A nested block's value can "cover" a value declared in an enclosing block:

+{% highlight ceylon %}
+String topLevel(String name) {
+    Boolean nested(Boolean name) {
+        // here, name is a Boolean
+        return !name;
+    }

+    // here, name is a String
+    String other = name.uppercased;
+    return nested(name.empty) then other else name;
+}
+{% endhighlight %}

+The rule used to determine which value you can see in cases like this is very simple: the visible value will be the closest one to the expression where you use it.

+In the above example, the `Boolean` name is closer than the `String` name to any expression which is inside the `nested` function block.

+It should be clear that using the same name for values that represent different things is a bad idea.
+However, in large, complex code bases with lots of values in the higher scopes, that may be hard to avoid - another reason to keep nesting to a minimum.

+Also, make sure you declare your values in the most restricted scope possible to minimize such issues.

 ## Representing and using lists

 Our maths program is starting to become somewhat useful.
 But it's still quite limited.
 For example, it only takes two numbers